Asia Cup: 2020s

-United Arab Emirates hosted the tournament and Sri Lanka won the Asia Cup beating Pakistan by 23 runs in the final.
+The United Arab Emirates hosted the tournament and Sri Lanka won the Asia Cup beating Pakistan by 23 runs in the final.
 Sri Lanka reached the final as the only unbeaten team in the Super-Four stage winning against Afghanistan, India, and Pakistan.
 Bhanuka Rajapaksa was awarded Man of the Match for his unbeaten 71 off 45 balls, and Wanindu Hasaranga was second highest wicket-taker with 9 wickets in 6 matches, scored 66 runs in 5 innings and was named Player of the Series.
 Pakistan had an average start in the Asia Cup with a defeat against India in the group stage, beating India & Afghanistan in a close encounter in Super 4, ending with 2 back-to-back defeats against Sri Lanka.
 India started the tournament as hot favourites defeating Pakistan; however, they could not win against them and Sri Lanka in the super 4 and got knocked out of the tournament.
 Afghanistan was the only team in the tournament to defeat the eventual winners Sri Lanka.

 Pakistan was awarded to host the tournament in 2023.
-However, Indian cricket team was reluctant to visit Pakistan to participate in the tournament.
+However, the Indian cricket team was reluctant to visit Pakistan to participate in the tournament.
 So, after a lot of deliberation, India agreed to play in a hybrid model where India will play all their matches in another country and few other matches will be hosted in Pakistan.
 Thus, it was the first Asia Cup to be co-hosted by multiple countries; four matches were played in Pakistan, and the remaining nine matches were played in Sri Lanka.
 The five full members of the Asian Cricket Council were joined by Nepal, who made their ACC Asia Cup debut having qualified for the first time in qualifying the 2023 ACC Men's Premier Cup.
 India, Pakistan, Nepal, Bangladesh, Sri Lanka and Afghanistan qualified to play in the tournament.
 India, Pakistan, Bangladesh, and Sri Lanka qualified to play the Super fours stage.
 India and Pakistan played the finals, in which India defeated Pakistan by 5 wickets to win their ninth Asia cup title.

 Revenue distribution

-Around 80% of the tournament’s revenue is generated from matches featuring India and Pakistan.
+Around 80% of the tournament's revenue is generated from matches featuring India and Pakistan.

 To meet broadcasting demands, the two teams are often placed in the same group for commercial reasons.

 The five Full Members each receive approximately 15% of total revenue, with the remaining amount distributed among Associate and Affiliate national boards.
 The BCCI has publicly stated that it donates a portion of its share to smaller boards to support cricket development within and outside Asia.